cschram/plua/README.md

 ##   return n ^ e
 ## end

-##-- This should evaluate to the following metaprogram code:
+##-- This should evaluate to the following lua code:
 ##-- ```
 ##-- __emit("assert(" .. (pow(2, 3) .. " == 8)")
 ##-- ```